-8. Changes in the Disciplinary Rules Governing Lawyers and Judges.
 The Supreme Court adopted action plans for implementing certain recommendations of the ABA review committee on the disciplinary process.
 Probably the two most important changes are increased participation by nonlawyers in the disciplinary process and increased authority given to disciplinary counsel.
-Rules adopted by the Court effective January 1, 2010, increase public representation in the lawyer disciplinary process from two to 16 members.
-Six nonlawyer members will join the Commission on Lawyer Conduct immediately, while eight will be added through replacement of attorney members as attrition permits.
-For the Judicial Conduct Commission, the number of public members increases from two to eight.
-The Court also granted disciplinary counsel greater discretion in conducting investigations.
-The Court carefully considered a number of other recommendations of the ABA advisory committee but rejected suggestions where it was unclear that the benefit would exceed the cost or where increased delay was a likely consequence.
-In particular, the Court rejected suggestions for increased discovery and for disciplinary counsel to handle presentations before the Character and Fitness Committee.
+Rules adopted by the court effective January 10, 2010, increase public representation in the lawyer disciplinary process from 2 to 16 members.
+Six nonlawyer members will join the Commission on Lawyer Conduct immediately, while 8 will be added through replacement of attorney members as attrition permits.
+For the Judicial Conduct Commission the number of public members increases from 2 to 8.
+The court also granted disciplinary counsel greater discretion conducting investigations.
+The court carefully considered a number of other recommendations of the ABA advisory committee but rejected suggestions where it was unclear that the benefit would exceed the cost or where increased delay was a likely consequence.
+In particular, the court rejected suggestions for increased discovery and for disciplinary counsel to handle presentations before the Character and Fitness Committee.